nuxeo/doc.nuxeo.com-content/src/userdoc/document-types.md

 *   Move to top
 *   Move to bottom

-To change the content's order, select a document using the checkbox on the left and click on the **move** button you need.&nbsp;The document is moved in the list of documents available in the folder.
+To change the content's order, select a document using the checkbox on the left and click on the **move** button you need.
+The document is moved in the list of documents available in the folder.

 {{#> callout type='tip' heading='Moving documents restrictions'}}